Christianity in pre-Islamic Arabia: North Arabia

-The Ghassanids controlled a kingdom in the Levant and northern Arabia.
+Arab kings became involved in imperial church affairs and in theological debates, and helped organize meetings between members at the highest authorities in the churches of the empire.
+The most important of these were the Ghassanids, who controlled a kingdom in the Levant and in northern Arabia.
 John of Ephesus describes the convert king, al-Harith, as helping appoint bishops and exercising authority in the "southern and [eastern] countries and in the whole of the desert and in Arabia [Petraea] and Palestine".
 The Ghassanids became leading patrons of the Miaphysites and sponsored the martyr cult of St Sergius, popular among Arabs.
 Mutually, the Miaphysites sent missionaries into Arabia.
 Epigraphic evidence suggests they sponsored multiple Christian sites, including the shrine of St Sergius, a basilica in al-Ruṣāfa, and a three-church complex in Nitl (near Madaba).
-The Ghassanids are also linked to three Christian Paleo-Arabic from Syria, including the Jebel Usays inscription, the Harran inscription, and the Zabad inscription.
+The Ghassanids are also linked to three Christian Paleo-Arabic inscriptions from Syria, including the Jebel Usays inscription, the Harran inscription, and the Zabad inscription.
 The Zabad inscription was found at a martyrium at the Church of St. Sergius.
 Other inscriptions at martyria mention more sponsors with Arab names.

 Around the year 569 or 570, Al-Harith ibn Jabalah convened a conference in the province of Roman Arabia towards resolving a theological debate at the time.
-A letter from the conference has survived, known as the Letter of the Archimandrites, and it contains the signatures of the representatives (being the Archimandrite) of 137 different monasteries, indicating a widespread systematic presence of Christians in Roman Arabia, territorially centered in modern-day Jordan and adjacent regions.
+A letter from the conference has survived, known as the Letter of the Archimandrites (preserved in the Documenta Monophysitarum), and it contains the signatures of the representatives (being the Archimandrite) of 137 different monasteries, indicating a widespread systematic presence of Christians in Roman Arabia, territorially centered in modern-day Jordan and adjacent regions.

 A growing amount of archaeological evidence for Christians in the region is known.
-A monastery from northwest Arabia has been identified in the Tabuk region of Saudi Arabia, dedicated to Saint Thecla, a disciple of Paul the Apostle.
+A monastery has been discovered at Kilwa, located in northwest Arabia in the Tabuk Province of Saudi Arabia, dedicated to Saint Thecla, a disciple of Paul the Apostle.
 The monastery might have been established at the eve of Islam.
 Its presence in the arid desert indicates that some nomadic Arab tribes had converted by that time.
-A growing number of Christian inscriptions in the area are also known, especially in Paleo-Arabic, such as the Jebel Usays inscription, Harran inscription, Zabad inscription, and the Umm al-Jimal inscription.
+A growing number of Christian inscriptions in the area are also known, especially in the Paleo-Arabic script, such as the Jebel Usays inscription, Harran inscription, Zabad inscription, and the Umm al-Jimal inscription.
 The Umm al-Jimal inscription was discovered in the northern part of the Double Church at Umm al-Jimal.
 In 2021, the first Christian Safaitic inscription, dating to the fourth century, was found, invoking the aid of Jesus to cure the maternal uncle of the author.
 The text calls Jesus ʿĪsâ, the earliest use of this grammatical form before the Quran.